-You also want to go to places with a favorable exchange rate (which is not Europe!).
-The American dollar goes a long way in many countries especially the areas I mentioned above.
-Asia, another area I have traveled, has many countries where you can get a lot more your money for your American dollar.
+You also want to go to places with a favorable exchange rate.
+The American dollar goes a long way in many countries especially the countries I mentioned above.
+At the time of writing this, Asia, is an area of the globe where you can get a lot more for your money.
 When I was in Thailand I was able to buy lunch for about $100 Bhat, which converted to $3 American.
-I could just go out to restaurants and eat $3 meals all day long, getting breakfast, lunch and dinner for under $10 bucks a day.
-There were times when we indulged in more extravagant dinners, but because our dollar was so powerful, it hardly left a dent.
+I could just go out to a restaurant and eat $3 meals all day long, getting breakfast, lunch and dinner for under $10 bucks a day.
+There were times when we indulged in more extravagant dinners, but because our dollar was more valuable, it hardly left a dent in our travel budget.
 The cost of the more extravagant dinners were equivalent to the cost of eating at Denny’s in America.
 With the exception of Japan, Korea and Singapore, Asia is a fairly inexpensive place to travel.
 The bulk of your expenses will be airfare and accommodations.
 Once you arrive there, day to day expenses for eating and getting around are fairly cheap.

 House sitting jobs can last anywhere from two weeks to six months and give new meaning to the term culture-immersion.
 A number of websites, such as House Sitters America, The Caretaker Gazette, Mind My House, and TrustedHousesitters.com among others, provide listings for a fee ranging from $20 to $60.
-Creating an account on multiple websites will increase your chances of being chosen for a coveted house sitting job.
+Creating an account on multiple websites will increase your chances of being chosen for a house sitting job.

 1. Let’s say a family member such as a brother or a sister wants a new pair of shoes, ask if he or she has the cash and then offer to put it on your card in exchange for the cash.
 You could offer to do the grocery shopping for your family members, put it on your card, and then have them pay you back.